-Mr. Bekenstein has been a Managing Director at Bain Capital since 1986.
+Mr. Bekenstein has been a Managing Director at Bain Capital LLP ("Bain Capital") since 1986.
 Prior to joining Bain Capital in 1984, Mr. Bekenstein spent several years at Bain & Company, where he was involved with companies in a variety of industries.
-Mr. Bekenstein serves as a director of Canada Goose Holdings Inc. (NYSE: GOOS), BRP Inc. (TSX: DOO), The Michaels Companies, Inc. (Nasdag: MIK), and Dollarama Inc. (OTC: DLMAF).
-He previously served on the boards of Burlington Stores, Inc. (NYSE: BURL), and Waters Corporation (NYSE: WAT), each until March 2017.
+Mr. Bekenstein serves as a director of Canada Goose Holdings Inc. (NYSE: GOOS), BRP Inc. (TSX: DOO), and Dollarama Inc. (OTC: DLMAF).
+He previously served on the boards of Burlington Stores, Inc. (NYSE: BURL), and Waters Corporation (NYSE: WAT), each until March 2017, and The Michaels Companies, Inc. (Nasdaq: MIK) until January 2022.